eristoddle/KryptoBot/README.md

 A fork of Titan: https://github.com/Denton24646/Titan with a lot of changes.

-I am writing a crytptocurrency portfolio and trading dashboard maybe for production or maybe just for me.
-I was working on the read-only wallets when I realised the market was looking better and I better focus on the trading part of the app.
+I am writing a cryptocurrency portfolio and trading dashboard maybe for production or maybe just for me.
+I was working on the read-only wallets when I realized the market was looking better and I better focus on the trading part of the app.
 I realized that I didn't want to roll my own trading mechanism directly into my dashboard.
 So I went to look for a library.
 It was a toss up between the [Titan platform](https://github.com/Denton24646/Titan) and [Enigma Catalyst](https://github.com/enigmampc/catalyst).

 What I liked about Titan was the granularity of everything and also almost complete ccxt integration.
 What I liked about enigma was backtesting although the back testing currently only on 3 crypto exchanges.